 Top Picks

 Let’s get straight to the point and go with my top picks.
 Bettas are my top choice because there are so many varieties available, and they have a great centerpiece look to them.
 White cloud minnows are the easiest to care for of all the fish I’m listing on this post.
 They don’t require a heater, school and are very hardy.
-Finally, pea puffers are a great choice if you want something unique, but they are semi-aggressive and best housed in a species only tank in a group for an aquarium this small.
+Finally, pea puffers are a great choice if you want something unique, but they are semi-aggressive and best housed with their own kind in a species only tank in a group for an aquarium this small.

 The 15 Best Fish For 10 Gallon Tank